JuliaModels/JModels.jl/docs/src/index.md

 and more.

-## Related Work

-- [LearningStrategies.jl](https://github.com/JuliaML/LearningStrategies.jl) provides an abstract interface for iteratively training a model.
-    Specifically, the package allows for a model `setup!`, iteratively `update!` and a `cleanup!`.
-    It has been the foundation for [IterationControl.jl](https://github.com/JuliaAI/IterationControl.jl).
-- [MLJModelInterface.jl](https://github.com/JuliaAI/MLJModelInterface.jl) provides an interface for statistical models.
-    In comparison, `JModels` assumes less in order to make it easier for packages to satisfy the interface.

 ## Model Basics

 In the most basic sense, we define a statistical `model` as an object that can be fitted to some random variables: